Mathnerd314/stroscot/docs/Commentary/BuildSystem.rst

 Numerical priorities with random tie-breaking seems enough to implement things like "schedule this long job first" or "prioritize this set of tasks that's related to a modified file".
 Automatically determining these things when build times are noisy and dependencies change frequently seems hard, and the usual case is lots of cheap tasks where scheduling is easy, so it doesn't seem worthwhile to implement a more complicated scheduler.

 GNU Make allows defining a load limit instead of a thread limit, basically "pause new executions if the load is above some number".
-The hard part is that the load average is too coarse, so it needs to be mixed with the number of jobs started recently, and also the load can never exceed the number of cores, so load limits above a certain level are invalid.
+The hard part is that the load average isn't instantaneous, so it needs to be mixed with the number of jobs started recently, and also the load can never exceed the number of cores, so load limits above a certain level are invalid.
 In practice it seems nobody uses the load limit.
 Builds generally run on unloaded systems and predicting the load by counting threads and resources is more accurate.
 The useful feature seems to be measuring the system load on startup and subtracting that number from the number of cores to get a lower maximum thread count.

+When finishing a task it wakes up all the pending tasks, this is implemented with callbacks.

 Output control
 --------------